 It is all about a lifestyle change.

-Remember that a healthy diet is only going to get you so far – the only way to ensure effective weight loss is to combine a well-balanced diet of proteins, fibres, vegetables, fruits, fats (the good kind, in moderation) and carbohydrates; together with an active lifestyle.
+Remember that a healthy diet is only going to get you so far – the only way to ensure effective weight loss is to combine a well-balanced diet of proteins, fibres, vegetables, fruits, fats (the good kind, in moderation) and carbohydrates, together with a healthier lifestyle.
 The best way to maintain a diet and not cheat is to eat everything that you normally would, just in moderation.
 Don’t eliminate pasta from your diet – cut down your portion size and compensate with a salad.